To contact this resort for their special you saw advertised, kindly use the enquiry form below. T&C’s apply.

 My well-grassed 12 x 12m stand, with its own power point and portable braai, was directly opposite one of the two ablution blocks.
 In fact, all 34 stands are relatively close to the bathrooms and toilets.
 And I have to say that these facilities are the best I have experienced so far on my travels.
 I will get back to the five-star bathrooms later, but first let’s look at the layout of the camp.

 As you enter the camp, the large reception area, shop, and entertainment area are on your left.
-The entertainment area has a pool table, table tennis, air hockey, and a large screen TV for those important rugby games.
+The entertainment area has a pool table, table tennis, air hockey, and a large screen TV in the Lapa for those important rugby games.
 Just outside the reception area and shop are the trampolines, jungle gym, and two swimming pools – one being a kids’ pool.

 While setting the caravan up at the stand, my friendly neighbour, Barend Gouws, asked if he could help.
 The Gouws family, father Barend, wife Linda, and their three young kids: Liné, Natalie and Deoné were camping in their Conqueror Roadster caravan.
 I didn’t need help, as the two-sleeper Crown Trax off-road caravan I was testing was an easy three-minute affair to set up.